rookiexiong7/rookiexiong7/README.md

 ## About ME👋
-- 🔭 I'm Zhixiong Zhang.
+- 😄 Hi，I'm Zhixiong Zhang.
-- 💻 I'm now a CS Bachelor candidate @Harbin Institute of Technology, also a Research Intern @Shanghai AI Laboratory.
+- 💻 I am in my final year as a bachelor's degree candidate at Harbin Institute of Technology, majoring in Artificial Intelligence at the Computing Faculty.
+- 🔭 Currently, I am a Research Intern at Shanghai AI Laboratory and will soon begin my PhD studies at Shanghai Jiao Tong University.
-- 🌱 My research interests mainly focus on Multi-modal Large Language Models and Generative Models.
+- ✨ My research interests primarily focus on multi-modal large language models and generative models.
-- 👯 I’m always open for academic collaboration to make more creative works.
-Do not hesitate to contact me if you have any things or questions want to discuss.
-Contact me via zzxiong16@163.com
+- 💬 I am always open to academic collaboration and would love to engage in creative projects.
+If you have any questions or topics you'd like to discuss, feel free to reach out to me at zhangzhixiong@pjlab.org.cn.

 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=rookiexiong7)](https://git.io/streak-stats)
 <!--